 Log in to the SystemLink web application with a user mapped to the Server Administrator role.

-Go to Security > Workspaces and click the gear icon in the top right.
+Go to Access Control > Workspaces and click the gear icon in the top right.

 Create a new workspace or edit an existing workspace.

 Go to the Role Mappings tab.

 Click +MAPPING and select one of the available LDAP mapping types: LDAP Group, LDAP User, or LDAP Attribute.